148th Rifle Division: Oryol Offensive

 During February 2 General Reyter's headquarters reported on the positions of the Front's forces, including the 148th, which had its forward units at Temenskoye, Krasnyi Ugolok, and Pokrovka.
 At noon the next day it was said to be continuing to attack along the Sosna River after capturing Temenskoye and Kartashevka, both in the Porovka area.
 By the end of February 5 the division had jointly taken a line from Belozerovka to Lukovets to Legostaevo 2 with the 74th Rifle Division.
 Given the pace of this advance the STAVKA decided on February 6 to shift the axis toward Oryol.
 This would have the effect of outflanking 2nd Panzer Army on its right and getting into its rear.
 As part of the orders to Reyter the 13th Army was to seize Bryansk and Karachev as part of a broader effort to encircle and destroy the German grouping around Oryol.
 Kursk fell to forces of 60th Army on February 8.

 By February 9 the advance had created a gap between 2nd and 2nd Panzer Armies in the vicinity of Fatezh, and the 148th was reported as being at Dobroe Nachalo and Malaya Plotka.
 Of future importance, the 81st Division captured Ponyri, Ponyri Station, and Shirokoye Boloto.
 However, Reyter's report noted that German resistance was stiffening.
 This was more apparent by February 12 as German reserves were shifted from other sectors to plug a gap which threatened their entire strategic position.
 In addition, Red Army logistics were not keeping pace with the advance, especially given the winter weather; it was noted that the divisional exchange points of both the 148th and 74th were "lagging 60-70 kilometres behind their forward units."
-The next day Reyter noted the presence on the 18th and 20th Panzer Divisions, plus two "fresh" infantry divisions and other units, to his front, which he believed were being concentrated for a counterattack to retake Kursk.
+The next day Reyter noted the presence of the 18th and 20th Panzer Divisions, plus two "fresh" infantry divisions and other units, to his front, which he believed were being concentrated for a counterattack to retake Kursk.

 At 1000 hours on February 17 Reyter sent an update on his situation, which included: